jlorys/SQL-Server-sqls/README.md

   End
 End

---SQL server by default cannot select uncommited data, there is possible to change iT:
+--SQL server by default cannot select uncommited data, there is possible to change it:
 SET TRANSACTION ISOLATION LEVEL READ UNCOMMITED;